datduong/ClassifyFovealHypoplasia/README.md

 Please use [this GAN model]() to make fake images.
 Because fake images can only be trained from the real images, we will not be considering metadata.
 Scripts to train a classifier using both real and fake images are [here](https://github.com/datduong/ClassifyFovealHypoplasia/tree/master/Experiment/Scripts/Img_withfake_FH_score).
 Again, please change folder path according to your own machine.

 We trained the classifier using both real images and fake images.
 The fake images were generated at the mix ratio of 90-to-10.
 For example, a fake image would have 90% characteristic of Foveal Hypoplasia score 1 and 10% characteristic of Foveal Hypoplasia score 2.
 We also tested the mix ratio 75-to-25, but did not see significant differences.
+Because of mix ratio, we train using soft-labels (instead of a 1-hot encoding).

 ### Example of training.